 Frugal Rules does not sell personal information we collect from consumers.

 You have the right to request that we disclose what category of information we sold, the specific pieces of information we sold, to whom we sold it, and for what business purpose.
-You can make this request by contacting us at john [at] frugalrules dot (com).
+You can make this request by contacting us at contact [at] frugalrules dot (com).

 Your Right to Request That We Not Sell Information